MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 When querying an external table, the query engine improves performance by filtering out irrelevant external storage files.
 The process of iterating files and deciding whether a file should be processed is as follows:

 1. Build a URI pattern that represents a place where files are found.
 Initially, the URI pattern equals a connection string provided as part of the external table definition.
-If there are any partitions defined, they are rendered using *PathFormat*, then appended to the URI pattern.
+If there are any partitions defined, they're rendered using *PathFormat*, then appended to the URI pattern.

 2. For all files found under the URI patterns(s) created, check that: